 ”I’ll leave the swearing to the Jane Fondas.”

 She is one of my three favorite female actors of Hollywood’s Golden Age, and like my number one choice, Barbara Stanwyck, Dunne was a good solid Republican.
-But, Republicanism meant something different in that era: business people and industrialists who accepted, or at least acquiesced to, some of the Roosevelt Revolution and the essential premises of FDR and Truman’s foreign policy.
+But, Republicanism meant something different in that era: business people and industrialists who accepted, or at least acquiesced to, the Roosevelt Revolution and the essential premises of Franklin D. Roosevelt‘s and Harry S. Truman‘s foreign policy.
 They were anti-Communist, passionately committed to limited government and free market economics.
 They were also committed to American democracy, compromise and moderation.
-Not like today’s shut down the government, destroy everything the first Black president accomplished, White Nationalist religious fanatics willing to destroy the planet for monetary gain while fucking over poor people Republicans.
+Not like today’s White Nationalist religious fanatics willing to destroy the planet for monetary gain while fucking over poor people Republicans.
 I think most Hollywood Republicans just wanted to hold on to more of their hard-earned dollars.
 Among the era’s supporters of the GOP: Cary Grant, James Stewart, Ginger Rogers, and Gary Copper.

 So, with that out of the way, let me say that Dunne could do it all: Dramas, Comedies, and Musicals (she could really sing), and especially Screwball Comedy.
 She was able to be elegant and madcap in the same moment.

 Dunne was Cary Grant’s favorite co-star.
 They made three films together.
 All three A+: Leo McCarey‘s The Awful Truth (1937), My Favorite Wife (1940) for Garson Kanin, and George Stevens‘ Penny Serenade (1941).